RL-Lane/Professional-Sports/README.md

 Documentation in Resources & Final Data Folders

 1.Resources/"98100003.csv"
--Transfromed version of the below file ("98100003_MetaData.csv"), transformed in Jupyter Notebook so that there is one header and the resulting data below.
+-Transformed version of the below file ("98100003_MetaData.csv"), transformed in Jupyter Notebook so that there is one header and the resulting data below.

 2.Resources/"98100003_MetaData.csv"